Wisembly/blog/_posts/2014-12-10-what-we-have-learn-from-ember.markdown

 ### Convention over configuration

 **First of all, Ember is not like Backbone.
-It's not a library, it's a framework.**
+It's a strongly opinionated MVC framework.**

-That mean devs accepting to embrace Ember's philosophy will be rewarded by the framework after the learning curve, whereas more sckeptical ones will keep fighting against concepts they may consider odd and won't unlock the framework potential.
+That means devs accepting to embrace Ember's philosophy will be rewarded by the framework after the learning curve, whereas more sckeptical ones will keep fighting against concepts they may consider odd and won't unlock the true framework potential.
 But hey, nothing new here, that's the same for every opinated framework in any language.

 Using Ember conventions and components will allow you, once masterized, to scale only your business complexity part inside your app with your growing team, instead of handling framework complexity and improvement (rendering, syncing data for example).

 We observed that, even in a short 3 months long period window, we took 2 sprints of 2 weeks to set up our application foundations with 2 javascript developers and then handled in the last 2 sprints more features with only one dev that we would ever do in our current Backbone production application.
 Integrating an authentication mechanism?
 There's an ember-cli plugin for that.
-Integrating Google analytics, Intercom or Mixpanel in our app?
-There are ember plugins for that too.
+Integrating Google analytics, in our app?
+There's an ember plugin for that too.

-It **feels right** to see in this javascript world with Ember the same benefits we experience with Symfony2 for long now with bundles and plugins that perfectly fit, easy to install or to maintain, thanks to the framework conventions.
+It **feels right** to see in this javascript world with Ember the same benefits we experience with Symfony2 for long now with bundles and plugins that perfectly fit, that are easy to install or to maintain, thanks to the framework rigor and conventions.

 ### What does that mean for your team and your productivity